Graceful Boundaries

 A specification for how services communicate their operational limits to humans and autonomous agents.

 Every unclear error response generates follow-up traffic.
 A vague 429 causes blind retries.
 A vague 403 causes credential cycling.
 When autonomous agents are the caller, the waste compounds.
-This spec fixes that.
+Version 1.3.0 adds optional extension discovery for consequential agent actions while keeping the core conformance model stable.

 Proactive Discovery